PhonologicalCorpusTools/CorpusTools/docs/source/string_similarity.rst

           the provided inventory will ensure that all characters are understood by PCT to correspond to existing characters in the corpus (with their concomitant featural interpretation).
-Click on “Show inventory” and then choose to show “Consonants,” “Vowels,” and/or other.
-(If there is no featural interpretation of your inventory, you will simply see a list of all the available segments, but they will not be classified by major category.)
+Click on “Show inventory.”
+(See also :ref:`inventory_categories`
+          for more on how to
+          set up the inventory window.)
 Clicking on the individual segments will add them to the transcription.
-The selections will remain even when the sub-inventories are hidden; we allow for showing / hiding the inventories to ensure that all relevant buttons on the dialogue box are available, even on small computer screens.
 Note that you do NOT need to include word boundaries at the beginning and end of the word, even when the boundary symbol is included as a member of the inventory; these will be assumed